Observations in TNG: "Final Mission"

 An HD close-up of the PADD.

 The front section of the Nenebek is a re-use of the Zibalian escape pod ("The Most Toys"), also seen as the Zalkonian escape pod ("Transfigurations") and the Arcos escape pod ("Legacy").
-The aft section was created for this episode.
+The aft section was created for this episode and remained largely unchanged on Jaglom Shrek's shuttle in "Birthright I+II".

 Redresses of the Nenebek

-No identification of the shuttlebay is possible in this shot, although a later LCARS display reveals that this is supposed to be the main shuttlebay (shuttlebay 1), only seen once more, in "Cause and Effect".
+The usual set for shuttlebays 2/3 is used in this shot, although a later LCARS display reveals that this is supposed to be the main shuttlebay (shuttlebay 1).
+Its interior was only seen once more, as a model in "Cause and Effect".

 "Legacy"